WARM-UP EXERCISES

 All these exercises may only bring you to the edge of the experience.

-But with seeing alone, unless you've two or three movements to watch simultaneously, you will probably still be thinking and combining elementary ideas.
+With seeing alone, unless you've two or three movements to watch simultaneously, you will probably still be slowly thinking – i know i'm often still thinking.

 Listening is the way to stop thinking.
 You can't think when you are listening-out.